-DOM Health Services is responsible for contract monitoring of the services performed by the DOM UM/QIO.
+DOM is responsible for contract monitoring of the services performed by the contracted UM/QIO and the MS Planning and Development Districts.

 6. Assessment Methods and Frequency.
 Describe the methods that are used to assess the performance of contracted and/or local/regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in accordance with waiver requirements.
 Also specify how frequently the performance of contracted and/or local/regional non-state entities is assessed: